connorHashDash/sky-sherpa/README.md

 ## Developing

-To get the project running, navigate to the ./static/ folder and run:
+To get the project running, navigate to the ./static/ folder, install the NPM packages and run:

 ```
 npm run dev